-AWS ECS and Fargate Monitoring with Instana
+AWS ECS and AWS Fargate Monitoring with Instana

 AWS Fargate Monitoring is fundamentally different from monitoring a typical cloud computing or application environment.
-Fargate does not allow agents to be deployed on the actual host, as is typically done for monitoring purposes.
-To monitor applications and services within containers on Fargate, the agent must be integrated into the container image.
+AWS Fargate does not allow agents to be deployed on the actual host, as is typically done for monitoring purposes.
+To monitor applications and services within containers on AWS Fargate, the agent must be integrated into the container image.

-To meet the various challenges of monitoring Fargate, Instana is leveraging the knowledge gained with our best-in-class AWS Lambda monitoring technology.
+To meet the various challenges of monitoring AWS Fargate, Instana is leveraging the knowledge gained with our best-in-class AWS Lambda monitoring technology.
 Instana collects a distributed trace for every request of every ECS Task.
 Instana’s distributed tracing is easily incorporated in the Docker-image at build-time ensuring there are never unmonitored applications.
-Traces are correlated across ECS clusters, EC2, Lambda, Fargate and any other technology monitored by Instana, so there is always an end-to-end view of every application request.
+Traces are correlated across ECS clusters, Amazon EC2, AWS Lambda, AWS Fargate and any other technology monitored by Instana, so there is always an end-to-end view of every application request.
 Each trace is also made viewable and searchable with Instana’s Unbounded Analytics.